apache/reef/README.md

 public void writeConfigurationFile(OutputStream s)
 ```

-Reading the file back is the responsibility of ConfigurationBuilder.
-The following methods read the file line by line, merging the Configuration options they find with the current state of the ConfigurationBuilder.
-If a conflicting or already-set option is encountered, processing halts on the line that caused the problem, and a BindException is thrown:
+Reading the file back is the responsibility of `ConfigurationBuilder`.
+The following methods read the file line by line, merging the Configuration options they find with the current state of the `ConfigurationBuilder`.
+If a conflicting or already-set option is encountered, processing halts on the line that caused the problem, and a `BindException` is thrown:

 ```java
 public void addConfiguration(final File istream) throws IOException, BindException;